Leaving Japan Temporarily? Your FAQs Answered [Updated 2023]

 What's the difference between a “special” re-entry permit and a re-entry permit?

-A special re-entry permit is a special allowance for foreign residents who plan to return to Japan within a year (12 months).
 To use this permit, you fill out the Embarkation Card for Reentrant (再入国出入国記録 = sainyuukoku shutsunyuukoku kiroku) available before the immigration gate.
-On the card, you check a box that states your intention to return to Japan within 1 year.
+On the embarkation and disembarkation card, you check a box that states your intention to return to Japan within one year.

 Image.
 Example of the "Embarkation Card for Reentrants" available at immigration control for foreign residents leaving Japan temporarily (returning within 1 year).